 The job market is tough for just about everyone, but veterans seem to struggle more with transitioning into a civilian career.
-However, this struggle most veterans encounter when entering the civilian job market isn’t because employers aren’t interested in hiring them.
-In fact, veterans have many qualities employers deeply desire in their employees including problem-solving, self-motivation, team player, goal-oriented, and the ability to work under pressure.
+This struggle isn’t because employers aren’t interested in hiring them.
+In fact, veterans have many qualities employers deeply desire in their employees including problem-solving, self-motivation, team player, goal-oriented and the ability to work under pressure.

 Being able to work with fairly foreign technology or manage a team under immense pressure are both impressive skills.
-But if you can’t describe those skills and achievements in terms an employer can understand, they simply won’t see you for your incredible worth.
+But if you can’t describe those skills and achievements in terms an employer can understand, they won’t see you for your worth.
 To better your chances of obtaining employment after service, consider the following to boost appeal:

 Attend a Resume Workshop

 Before being discharged, the military should also provide you with an opportunity to attend a resume building workshop as part of your transition.
 If so, definitely take the opportunity to attend.

 Getting your work experience and skills to look appealing on paper is half the battle when it comes to securing employment.
 In order to fully impress employers, you need to be able to speak clearly about your skills and experience while also maintaining a professional demeanor.

 Although most military members are used to being respectful to superiors, using “yes, sirs” or “no, ma’ams” during an interview can be off-putting.
-Civilian employers aren’t used to such titles, have very little room in the business world, and only add to military personal stereotypes.
+Civilian employers aren’t used to such titles, have very little room in the business world, and only add to military stereotypes.